Before diving into the 15 best music download websites for DJs, we recommend you read the few short sections below for full context…

 The tracks on the site come under a variety of Creative Commons licences, meaning that the artists have approved them for free distribution, depending on what it’s used for.
 This basically covers your DJ sets, although not necessarily YouTube videos or other specified commercial uses.

 Same as the Free Music Archive (see No.8), you won’t need to sign up to start downloading.
-Visit the CC Trax website here.
+Visit CC Trax’s website here.

 CC Trax’s genre/category list (A-Z)

-Around since 1997, SoundClick’s mission is to work on the artists’ behalf… to make their music easily available online.
-Because the artists’ typically set their own prices, you’ll find an insane amount of free downloads on here, and you can also purchase tracks and albums.
+Around since 1997, SoundClick’s mission has been to work on the artists’ behalf… to make their music easily available online.
+Because the artists’ typically set their own prices, you’ll find an insane amount of free downloads here, and you can also purchase tracks and albums.

-If you then click on ‘music’ on the main menu dropdown, the different genres come up (15 categories).
-After that, click on a genre and you’ll see another sub-genre dropdown.
-There’s PLENTY to go through!
+If you click on ‘music’ on the main menu dropdown, the different genres come up (15 categories).
+After that, click on a genre and you’ll see another sub-genre dropdown — there’s PLENTY to go through!

-Whilst you don’t need an account to access the free downloads, if you do (it’s free), you can follow artists, create custom playlists and network with other users.
+Whilst you don’t need an account to access the free downloads, if you do open one (it’s free), you can follow artists, create custom playlists and network with other users.
 Once again, you might have to do a fair bit of digging to get quality tunes, but we’ll let you be the judge.
-Visit the website here.
+Visit Soundclick’s website here.

 Soundclick’s genre/category list